Starting the Body Program

 Yes, you can.
 Please get in touch with your insurance carrier to see what the process entails and update us with the outcome so we can help with next steps.
 If your appeal is approved, we can help locate a pharmacy to fill.
 If your appeal is unfortunately denied, we can help review cash pay options or cancel your plan.
 We are here to assist with any questions or concerns along the way.

-If your appeal is unfortunately denied, there are three options:
+If your appeal is unfortunately denied, you have a few options:

-The third option is to cancel your Body membership: Should you choose to cancel your subscription, you can do so through your Ro account.
+The last option is to cancel your Body membership: Should you choose to cancel your subscription, you can do so through your Ro account.
 Learn more.

 Other questions